Lok Sabha adjourned till 4 pm amid furore over Chowdhury's 'rashtrapatni' remark on Prez | Politics

 - India

-Lok Sabha was adjourned till 4 pm on Thursday amid noisy scenes as BJP members strongly protested against Congress leader Adhir Ranjan Chowdhury calling President Droupadi Murmu ''rashtrapatni''.
+Lok Sabha was adjourned till 4 pm on Thursday amid noisy scenes as BJP members strongly protested against Congress leader Adhir Ranjan Chowdhury referring to President Droupadi Murmu as 'rashtrapatni'.

 As soon as the House met at 11 am, BJP members were up on their feet demanding an apology from Congress president Sonia Gandhi over Chowdhury's remark.

 ''The Congress leader has disrespected the President.
-The Congress could not tolerate that Prime Minister Narendra Modi made a poor tribal woman the Presidential candidate,'' Union Minister Smriti Irani said.
+The Congress cannot tolerate that Prime Minister Narendra Modi made a poor tribal woman the Presidential candidate,'' Union Minister Smriti Irani said.

-Amid the furor, Lok Sabha Speaker Om Birla adjourned the proceedings till 12 noon.
+Amid the furor, Lok Sabha Speaker Om Birla adjourned the proceedings of the House till 12 noon.

 Similar scenes were witnessed when the House was reassembled.